chapel-lang/chapel/doc/rst/technotes/dsi.rst

 ---------------------------------------------------

 The bulk-transfer interface is an optional interface supported only on array descriptors.
-A descriptor can implement one or more of the following methods to indicate support for bulk-transfers:
+The following methods are prefixed with ``doi`` for "Domain map Optional Interface."
+An array descriptor can implement one or more of these methods to opt-in to support for bulk-transfers:

 .. method:: proc GlobalArray.doiBulkTransferToKnown(myDom:domain, otherClass, otherDom:domain) : bool